mkudzia/c4l-workshop-2016/outline.md

   * This will print your current directory.
   * Enter ```ls```.
 This will list everything that's in your currrent directory (files and other directories).

-4. Navigate to the workshop folder (if you saved it on yoru Desktop)
+4. Navigate to the workshop folder (if you saved it on your Desktop)
-  * Type "cd Desktop" to change the current directory to the Desktop.
+  * Type `cd Desktop` to change the current directory to the Desktop.
 Your file path and command prompt will update to `megans-computer:Desktop username$`
-  * View a list of directories on your desktop by entering "ls" again.
+  * View a list of directories on your desktop by entering `ls` again.
-  * Continue to the workshop sample files directory by entering "cd gr4ww"
+  * Continue to the workshop sample files directory by entering `cd gr4ww`

   Navigation Tips:
-  * If you don't want to type the whole name of a directory, type a few characters and press the Tab button to autocomplete a unique file name.
+  * If you don't want to type the whole name of a directory, type a few characters and press the `Tab` button to autocomplete a unique file name.
   * To move up several directories, type `cd Desktop/your_folder_name`
   * If your directory or file name has spaces in it, you will get an error if you include the space as-is.
     * You can "escape" the space (tell the computer to ignore it) by adding a backslash in front of the space: `cd Desktop/Your\ Folder/`.
 	* Alternatively, you can enclose the folder name in double quotes: `cd Desktop/"Your Folder"/`
   * To re-use a command you just typed, hit the up arrow to cycle back through previously typed commands.
-  * To auto-complete a directory or filename, hit Tab after you've typed part of the name.
+  * To auto-complete a directory or filename, hit `Tab` after you've typed part of the name.
   * To go back to the "top" or left-most directory in the path, type `cd` with nothing after it
   * To go back "up" one directory, type `cd ..`